alaTest Sites

 22 reviews

 alaTest has collected and analyzed 22 reviews of Asus Transformer Pad 300.
 The average rating for this product is 4.0/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Comments about the size and usability are on the whole positive.
-The performance and price also get good feedback.
-There are some negative views about the reliability and screen.
+People are impressed by the size and usability.
+The performance and price also get good feedback, whereas the reliability and screen get less positive views.

 price, performance, usability, size